MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/Get-SPProjectPCSSettings.md

 # Get-SPProjectPCSSettings

 ## SYNOPSIS
-Gets the settings for the Project Calculation Engine on the Project Server 2013.
+Gets the settings for the Project Calculation Engine on the Project Server.

 ## SYNTAX